prannoymulmi/Music-Storage-System/README.md

 To ensure data confidentiality in the project, the data has to be encrypted using a cryptographic algorithm.
 As the cryptographic algorithm, the symmetric key algorithm AES-256 is applied to encrypt the sensitive data.

-This
-algorithm is chosen for the following reasons:
+This algorithm is chosen for the following reasons:

 * AES-256 provides a good mixture of performance for memory, integrity and confidentiality ( Mushtaq, M.F. et al. 2017).
-* A good level of avalanche effect, making small changes in the data will not change the encrypted text making it less predictable to break.
+* A good level of avalanche effect, making small changes in the data will change the encrypted text making it less predictable to break.
 * Memory performance is essential for this application as binary data, such as audio files and lyrics, will also be encrypted, which is more memory intensive than small texts.
 * AES-256 can resist quantum computing attacks based on shor's algorithm (Rao, S., Mahto et al. 201).
   ![alt text](./docs/encryption-algorithm-table.png)

-  Encryption Algorithm comparison (Mushtaq, M.F. et al. 2017)
+<p style="text-align: center;"><b>Encryption Algorithm comparison (Mushtaq, M.F. et al. 2017)</b></p>

+According to Hameed, M.E et al. 2019, Counter Mode(CTR) of AES encryption is the one of the best and most accepted block ciphers modes.
+However, the CTR mode cannot prevent bit-flipping of by third person, but the Galois/Counter Mode (GCM) an extension of the CTR prevents its holding all the advantages of CTR, i.e. parallelization, and performance (Satoh, A., 2006).
+Therefore out of the different mode GCM is applied to this project.

 ### Data Integrity